 About the race

-On Saturday 30 July 2016 the Cruising Yacht Club of Australia will start the 31st Land Rover Sydney Gold Coast Yacht Race, an event that is second only in status to the Rolex Sydney Hobart Yacht Race among long ocean races conducted by the Club.
+On Saturday 27 July 2019 the Cruising Yacht Club of Australia will start the 34th Sydney Gold Coast Yacht Race, an event that is second only in status to the Rolex Sydney Hobart Yacht Race among long ocean races conducted by the Club.

 - Aerial view of the fleet making their way up the Harbour

 - Stephen Ainsworth's RP63 Loki won the Sydney Gold Coast Yacht Race overall in 2010

 - Wild Oats X and Living Doll - Sydney Gold Coast Yacht Race 2010

 The CYCA introduced the Sydney Gold Coast Yacht Race in 1986 as 'the great winter escape', taking advantage of the completion of the Gold Coast Seaway.
 Extensive harbour works funded by the Queensland Government had opened up an all-weather entrance at the Southport bar to deep keel yachts, large pleasure craft and fishing trawlers.

 Appropriately, the official starter of the inaugural Jupiters Gold Coast Yacht Race was the then Premier of Queensland, Sir Joh Bjelke-Peterson, who fired the starting cannon to send a fleet of 83 boats north with the promise of much warmer weather.
 An equally colourful character in the late Jack Rooklyn sailed his famous maxi yacht Apollo to a double victory, taking line honours and first place on corrected time.